phetsims/phet-info/doc/new-dev-onboarding.md

 ### Tutorials and Exercises

-We prepared some exercises in order for you to get the hang of Sim-development.
+We prepared some exercises in order for you to get the hang of sim development.
 Try to complete, with the help of your mentor, the steps described in [this Dev Exercises document](https://github.com/phetsims/phet-info/blob/master/doc/phet-dev-excercises.md).
 This way, you will catch glimpses of the tasks you'll be performing when developing a real PhET sim.